Impact

 Risk and Exploitability

-The CVSS score is not listed, but the EPSS score is unavailable and the issue is not in CISA KEV, indicating limited public exploitation data.
-However, the attack requires only an authenticated user with a simple HTTP request, so the likelihood of exploitation is high in environments where the plugin is enabled and the download endpoint is exposed.
+The CVSS score is 6.5, and the EPSS score of 0.0002 indicates a very low but nonzero probability of exploitation.
+The issue is not listed in the CISA KEV catalogue.
+Still, the attack only requires an authenticated user with a basic HTTP request to the download endpoint, making it potentially feasible in environments where the plugin is active and the endpoint is reachable.
 The exploitation results in unauthorized read access to any file the user privileges allow, posing a significant confidentiality risk.

 OpenCVE Enrichment